Anxiety – Diagnosis, Symptoms, and Treatment

 - Epigastric discomfort

-Your doctor will also likely order blood tests to rule out medical causes of your symptoms.
+Even if all of these criteria are met it is very important to ensure that the signs and symptoms of anxiety are not due to another medical condition.
+For this reason, your physician will take a complete history and perform a full physical exam.
+Tests will also be ordered to rule out multiple medical conditions.
 These tests typically include such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
 They may also perform a urine drug screen to evaluate for substances such as cocaine or amphetamines.

-If you have cardiovascular risk factors and your doctor is concerned about a possible heart attack, they may obtain a EKG (electrocardiogram) and refer you to the nearest emergency department for further evaluation.
+If you have conditions that increase your risk of a heart attack; such as diabetes, high blood pressure, and high cholesterol, your doctor may order an ECG (electrocardiogram) and refer you to the nearest emergency department for further evaluation.

 Anxiety Medication and Treatment